hdShang/arxiv-daily/docs/cs-CL/2025-08-30/papers/250904475v1-parathinker-native-parallel-thinking-as-a-new-paradigm-to-scale-llm-.md

 ---
 layout: default
-title: ParaThinker: Native Parallel Thinking as a New Paradigm to Scale LLM Test-time Compute
+title: "ParaThinker: Native Parallel Thinking as a New Paradigm to Scale LLM Test-time Compute"
 ---

 # ParaThinker: Native Parallel Thinking as a New Paradigm to Scale LLM Test-time Compute